davidbrownell/v4-Common_Foundation/README.md

 Cross-platform development requires customizations across operating systems.
 Cross-language development requires different tool sets.
 Different repositories require different versions of the same tools and libraries.
 Continuous Integration / Delivery / Deployment require slightly different tools that do the exact same thing.

-This framework was born from those very real and frustrating challenges.
+This framework was born from those very real and frustrating challenges and provides solutions to them all.

 Repositories based on `Common_Foundation` provide a consistent set of tools across: